 “I Will Not Be Able to Have Fun Anymore”

 You may think that you will no longer be able to have fun without alcohol.
 However, real fun does not involve drinking or doing extremely dangerous and potentially hurtful things when you are under the influence of alcohol.
 With your new sober life, you should find new friends who do not drink or do drugs.
 This will allow you to join groups where you can participate in activities you always wanted to do but could not due to your addiction.
 Here are some examples of hobbies to try when enjoying your new sober lifestyle:

 Another benefit of doing these activities sober is that now they will be much more enjoyable.
 The experience will be much more vivid, and you will be able to remember them more fully.
 What you once thought of as fun will pale in comparison to a life rich in reality, one that is completely drug and alcohol-free.

-As an addict, you probably worry that once you are clean and sober, you will not have any friends.
+When you used drugs and alcohol, you probably worried that once you were clean and sober, you would not have any friends.
 You might also think that the people you meet will not want to be around you because you do not engage in the same activities they do.
 This is untrue.
 This fear is rooted in the insecurity and feelings of worthlessness that addiction causes an individual.
 Part of the treatment you will receive will be to help you discover what is good and loveable about yourself.

 Sobriety will build your self-esteem, confidence, and communication skills.
-You will start to feel better about yourself, which will lead you to be more comfortable in engaging in conversation with others.
+You will start to feel better about yourself, making you more comfortable engaging in conversation with others.
 The new you, clean and sober, will have so much more to offer that you will be amazed at the quality of friendships you will attract.

 “I Will Not Be Able to Talk to People”